rmoorman/build/buildout/cynin/trunk/README.txt

 * Add a Plone site called Cynin

-* In the portal_quickinstaller in the ZMI, quick install Scrawl, followed by Ubi*
+* In the portal_quickinstaller in the ZMI, install Scrawl, then Ubi*

 * Open http://localhost:8080/Cynin